kubernetes-sigs/cluster-api/docs/proposals/20220221-runtime-SDK.md

 - Improve the Runtime Extension developer guide based on experience and feedback;
 - Add metrics about Runtime Extension calls (usage, usage vs deprecated versions, duration, error rate etc.);
 - Allow providers to use the same SDK to define their own hooks.
+- Improve clusterctl to deploy and manage runtime extension providers

 ## Proposal